Yes! You Can Spray Paint Cabinet Hardware

 Clean the hardware you are going to paint in warm water using a liquid dishwashing detergent that is also a degreaser.

-Dawn is my favorite – have you seen it used in oil spills to clean animals 🙂
+Dawn is my favorite – have you seen it used in oil spills to clean animals.
+Rub down with a soft sponge to remove all residue.

 Dry thoroughly, before priming.